openbaton/docs/docs/services.md

 # Open Baton Services

 Open Baton follows a modular approach and aims to be an easily extendable platform.
-There are already some services extending Open Baton e.g. the [AutoScaling Engine][ase] or the [Fault Management System][fms] and new services can use the Open Baton [SDK][sdk] to facilitate the development.
+There are already some services extending Open Baton e.g. the [Autoscaling Engine (ASE)][ase] or the [Fault Management System (FMS)][fms] and new services can use the Open Baton [SDK][sdk] to facilitate the development.

-For accessing the NFVO's API, a service has to have credentials.
-But sometimes, services have different requirements than the access with usual user credentials can provide.
-This is the reason for the concept of services in Open Baton.
-You can enable a new service and get a token.
-With this token it is then possible for a service to use the Open Baton SDK and issue requests in a "privileged" mode.
-Responses to service requests will for example contain the password of a VIM which is not shown to user requests.
+For accessing the NFVO's API, a service has to be authenticated and authorized.
+However, the authorization process differs from the one used for users, since services have different requirements than the access with usual user credentials can provide.
+Thus, a service is an entity enabled by the administrator of the platform, and whose token granted allows modifications upon resources deployed by other users.
+Upon enablement of a new service, the NFVO provides a token, can be used via the Open Baton SDK for making requests in a "privileged" mode.

 ## Enable a new Service
-Admin users can enable a new service using the dashboard.
+Only admin users can enable a new service using the dashboard.
-Roles specify to which project the service has access.
+The role specify to which project the service has access.
 After enabling the service you can download a file containing the service token.
-You can download this file only once.
+As for any private key/token, the NFVO does not maintain a copy of the file generated, thus, you can download this file only once, and you must safely store it for later usage in the configuration file of your service.

 ![Enable new service][service-gif]